studenttak/modules/0433/mdModule.md

 * Content is organized as "modules."
 Each module has its own folder to contain the MD file and potentially additional media files that the MD file references.
 * The content is processed and published by `github.io`.
 There is a delay in the update of the source material and the actual publication of the content.
 This lag depends on many factors, including the amount of content in a project.

 While `GitHub` can natively do this, this OER project includes the configuration and customization necessary to render MD as correctly as possible.
+Please note that the "preview" of the editor does not render some MD code correctly, especially those involving equations, diagrams (using `Mermade`), and HTML/Javascript for rendering purposes.

+For content quality assurance, the following steps are suggested.
+Assume `username` is the user name of the repository, and `reponame` is the name of the repository, and `moduleNum` is the 4-digit number of the module:

+* Go to `https://github.com/username/reponame/actions` and check to make sure all workflow runs are completed, each with a check in a green circle.
+If a workflow is in progress (a turning yellow circle), wait for it to complete.
+* Go to `https://username.github.io/reponame/moduleNum/mdModule.html` to check the content.

+In order to circumvent issues related to static and out-of-date Markdown rendering, the configuration of this repository relies on many client-side (browser side) Javascript rendering.

 ## Getting started